- Search The Registry

 - My Account

-This date in 1910 marks the birth of Mary Lou Williams, an African American jazz composer, arranger, and pianist.
+This date in 1910 marks the birth of Mary Lou Williams, a Black jazz composer, arranger, and pianist.

 Mary Elfrieda Scruggs (her name at birth) was born in Atlanta, but was raised in Pittsburgh, where she learned to play piano by ear and was performing in public by age six.
 Williams appeared in a number of talent shows and by thirteen was working in carnivals and vaudeville shows.
 She was married three years later to John Williams, a musician, and together they moved to Memphis, TN, where she made her first record with his band, the Synco Jazzers.
 When John joined Andy Kirk’s band, Mary Lou hired Jimmy Lunceford and began to run the group herself.